 - A bug-like monster supposedly from 5,000 years in the future

 - The “Spirits of ’76,” the ghosts of several colonial-era figures.
 Yes, this show aired during the height of the US’ bicentennial hype.

-Several episodes saw one cast addition, Scooby-Doo’s dopey country cousin Scooby-Dum.
-Dum was the first of the (very extended) Doo family relatives to appear.
+This series also saw the introduction of Scooby-Doo’s dopey country cousin, Scooby-Dum.
+Dum was the first of the numerous Doo family relatives to appear through the rest of the 70s and 80s incarnations of the franchise.
 Dum lived up to his name—for starters, he’d keep trying to help “solve” the mystery after it ended.
-One episode also featured a distant cousin of both Scoobys, canine actress Scooby-Dee.
+While Scooby-Dum only appeared in a handful of episodes, he frequently appeared on “Laff-alympics,” as a teammate on the Scooby-Doobies.
+One episode featured a distant cousin of both Scoobys, canine actress Scooby-Dee.

 Dynomutt, “Dog Wonder,” is a goofy, bumbling robotic dog superhero.
 He’s the sidekick to the stoic, Batman-like superhero of “Big City,” Blue Falcon.
 Similar to the later 80s hero Inspector Gadget, Dynomutt was capable of pulling all sorts of robotic, mechanical gadgets from his body, as well as stretching his limbs.